steelcityamir/ckad-exam-study-guide/README.md

 - To save time, create an alias for `kubectl` using `alias k=kubectl`.
 - Don’t write YAML file for any questions from scratch.
 Instead, copy the YAML examples from official docs or use `--dry-run=client -o yaml`.

+## Running K8s locally
+You can use [minikube](https://minikube.sigs.k8s.io/docs/start/) to run Kubernetes on your machine.

 ## Contents

 - [Namespaces](namespaces.md)